Military history of Armenia: World War II

 On the Axis side, the Armenische Legion was created within the Wehrmacht, which consisted mainly of Soviet prisoners of war, who had opted to fight for German forces rather than be sent to the Nazi POW camps or killed.
 The legion was led by former Defence Minister of Armenia General Drastamat Kanayan, who fought against the Soviet Union on the Eastern Front.
 Kanayan was among the minority in the legion who volunteered, under the hope of freeing Armenia from Soviet control.
 The total number of Armenians serving in the German armed forces during the war reached 33,000: 14,000 were placed in field battalions, while another 7,000 served in logistical and other non-combat units.
 The legion participated in the occupation of the Crimean Peninsula and the Caucasus.
 It did not take part in the Holocaust, on the contrary several Jewish soldiers captured as POWs were saved by some of the Armenians in the Legion.
 Several instances included Jews being sent to the battalion to evade detection by the Nazis.
 Towards the end of the war, many of the legion deserted, defected or revolted.
 In spite of Nazi Germany acknowledging the Armenians were an Indo-European (or Aryan) people, Adolf Hitler personally stated, "I don't trust the Armenians."

+An estimated 600,000 Armenians served in World War 2 from all over the world.

 As of 2005, some 9,000 veterans of the war were still living in Armenia.